Here's a word you may see in the headlines in Italy today as local elections wrap up.

 Despite their affluence they spend very little money, saving all their wealth for their retirement.

-And don't fall into the trap of thinking affluente means 'affluent' either - there, you'd be talking about a tributary of a river.
-Instead, you'll want agiato, benestante, or ricco.
+Don't fall into the trap of thinking affluente means 'affluent' either - there, you'd be talking about a tributary of a river.
+Instead, you'll want to use agiato, benestante, or ricco.

 Do you have an Italian word you’d like us to feature?
 If so, please email us with your suggestion.